Anant-Chauhanx/E-UtpadSankalan/README.md

 ## Features

-- **Location-Based Facility Search:** Users can discover nearby e-waste recycling facilities by entering their current location or selecting a city.
+- **Location-Based Facility Search:** Users can discover nearby e-waste recycling facilities by entering their current location.
 - **City-Based Facility Search:** Users can discover e-waste recycling facilities by clicking on the names of available cities.
 - **Newsletter Subscription:** Users can subscribe to receive updates and information on e-waste management and recycling.